hartmanm/oros/readme.md

 - **Reliability**:  Be reliable despite using a USB key as the OS storage device
 - **Payment Simplification**: Minimize complexity related to user payments.
 - **Mobile Compatibility**: Ensure functionality on smartphones and tablets.
-- **User-Friendly Setup**: No need for user modification of the OS configuration file.
+- **User-Friendly Setup**: No need for user modification of the OS configuration file, simply download the configuration file from your account for each machine and put it on the configuration partition.

 ## Technical Overview